-Allows you to set the DRAM timing control.
-Configuration options: [Auto] [MANUAL]
+Allows selection of the DRAM timing configuration.
+Configuration options: [Auto] [Manual]

-The following items appear when you set the DRAM Timing Control item to [Manual].
+- The following items appear only when you set the [DRAM Timing Control] item to [Manual]. - The configuration options for some of the following items vary depending on the DIMMs you install on the motherboard.